zvecr/rest-ahk/README.md

 ```

 ## Docker
-A simple workflow to package the service for production.
+A simple workflow to package (and run) the service for production.

 ```bash
 docker build --rm -f "Dockerfile" -t rest-ahk:latest .